aksommerville/fullmoon4/README.md

 ### Remaining major features.
 Finish before 31 August.

-- [ ] End credits.
+- [x] End credits.
 - - [x] Text.
-- - [ ] Still frames.
+- - [x] Still frames.
 - - - [x] Fade in and out
-- - - [ ] I'd really like these to be animated.
+- - - [x] I'd really like these to be animated.
 - - [x] Live frames: Dragging the werewolf, clothing the orphans, returning home.
 - - [x] Don't repeat song.
-- - [ ] Should credits be interruptible?
+- - [x] Should credits be interruptible?
 Currently they are.
-I believe the convention is No.
+I believe the convention is No. YES, but long delay.
+- - [x] Need some lead delay before the first map fades in.
 - [ ] Settings menu.
 - - [ ] Fullscreen
 - - [ ] Driver selection